10 dead as California fire becomes deadliest of year

 Only a day or two earlier, the North Complex fire tore through Sierra Nevada foothills so quickly that fire crews were nearly engulfed, locals fled for their lives to a pond, and the town of Berry Creek, population 525, was gutted.

 On Thursday, Butte County sheriff's Capt.
 Derek Bell said seven bodies were discovered, bringing the total to 10 in two days.
-At least four people with critical burns were hospitalized.
+At least four people wjth critical burns were hospitalized.

 Deputies and detectives were searching for human remains as they made their way into devastated areas with a team of anthropologists from Chico State University, Bell said.